History of Unitarianism: Canada

-The CUC was formed on 14 May 1961, one day before the UUA in the United States, but the two functioned in close association until money exchange and other complications led to greater independence, with the CUC in 2002 assuming the direct delivery of services to Canadian congregations which was formerly delivered by the UUA.
+The CUC was formed on 14 May 1961, one day before the UUA in the United States, but the two functioned in close association until money exchange and other complications led to greater independence, with the CUC in 2002 assuming the direct delivery of services to Canadian congregations that were formerly delivered by the UUA.
 The UUA continues to provide ministerial settlement services to CUC member congregations.

-The Unitarian Service Committee, established during World War II as an overseas emergency relief agency, began under the capable direction of Dr. Lotta Hitschmanova and initially supported largely by Unitarians, now continues as a separate agency called USC Canada which draws support throughout Canada for its humanitarian work in many parts of the world.
+The Unitarian Service Committee, established during World War II as an overseas emergency relief agency, began under the capable direction of Dr. Lotta Hitschmanova and initially supported largely by Unitarians, now continues as a separate agency called USC Canada and draws support throughout Canada for its humanitarian work in many parts of the world.

 The first ordination of a Canadian Unitarian minister after the organizational separation of the CUC and the UUA was held at the First Unitarian Church of Victoria, British Columbia, in 2002.
-Rev. Brian Kiely, who was to give the ordination sermon, was told (partly in jest) he must define Canadian Unitarianism, as Rev. Channing had at that New England ordination sermon of 1819.
+Rev. Brian Kiely, who was to give the ordination sermon, was told (partly in jest) that he must define Canadian Unitarianism, as Rev. Channing had at that New England ordination sermon of 1819.
 The simile Rev. Kiely chose was that Canadian Unitarianism is like a doughnut, the richness is in the circle of fellowship, not a creedal centre.

 Modern period

 20th century

-In 1928 the British and Foreign Unitarian Association merged with the Sunday School Association, with which it had been sharing offices for decades, as the General Assembly of Unitarian and Free Christian Churches.
+In 1928, the British and Foreign Unitarian Association merged with the Sunday School Association, with which it had been sharing offices for decades as the General Assembly of Unitarian and Free Christian Churches.
 The General Assembly is still the umbrella organisation for British Unitarianism, which has its headquarters, Essex Hall, in the same place in central London.